 And somehow, in switching from one-to-one connection to mass-media, we’ve lost a bit of ourselves.
 What could be an interesting conversation between friends runs the danger of becoming ‘over-sharing’ when we tell ever

-A hand-written letter on the other hand is classic narrow-casting.
+Which is why we believe in letter writing.
+A hand-written letter is classic narrow-casting.
 Connecting with one special person.
+And that’s why hand-written letters are making a comeback.

 I was reading a second World War story to my daughter the other night, and in

 That’s the difference between narrowcasting and broadcasting.
-Broadcast mode is a blunt instrument, but narrowcasting works because you’re communicating with one person, about stuff you’re both interested in.
+The difference between a digital post to many, and a hand-written letter to one.
+Broadcast mode is a blunt instrument, but narrowcasting works because you’re communicating with just one person, about stuff you’re both interested in.
 An account of a funny incident involving a lost hamster will be very amusing to a friend who knows your track record of mislaid hamsters, but probably not funny at all to someone who doesn’t know you well.

 So.
-Go slow, carve out space, and connect one-to-one.
-Re-discover the joys of personal communication.
+Go slow.
+Carve out space.
+And connect one-to-one.
+Re-discover the joys of personal communication – the joy of the hand-written letter.
 And savour the moments they bring.